Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 Where:

 Line: Positions the row in which the task is located within the stage.
+On the example graphic above; line 1.

 ![image](screenshots/Examples_Line_Step8.png)

 * Values: Indicate the parameters for each step.
-Currently the parameters 1) "Web", "App","Login"  and "Signup" are being considered.
+Currently the parameters 1) "Web", "App",2) "Login"  and "Signup" are being considered.
 3) Search, Menu, Gift Card, and Rewards aren't being considered.

 ![image](screenshots/steps_name.png)